DigitalHERMES/rhizo-uuardop/README.md

     $ port HFP
     $ chat "" \r

- Sys configuration example of remote system at "/etc/uucp/sys" (with login prompt - should can uuardopd with "-l"):
+ Sys configuration example of remote system at "/etc/uucp/sys" (with login prompt - should call uuardopd with "-l"):

     $ system remote
     $ call-login *